mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 related: true
 sidebar:
   nav: main
+header:
+  teaser: images/resized/2017-09-15-human-code-reviews/book-cover.png
 excerpt: 'Let''s talk about the interesting part of code reviews.
 Hint: It''s not finding bugs.'
 ---

 Recently, I've been reading up on best practices for code reviews.
+I noticed that the articles online focus pretty heavily on bug-finding and don't really talk about the communication aspects of a code review.

-I realized all the tips apply equally well to managing romantic relationships, so I'm announcing my new ebook on the subject:
+I realized all the best practices for code reviews apply equally well to managing romantic relationships, so I'm announcing my new ebook on the subject:

 <div align="center">
 {% include image.html file="book-cover.png" alt="EBook cover" max_width="350px"  img_link=true %}
 </div>

-My revolutionary ebook will teach you proven techniques for maximizing the deficiencies you find in your partner.
+My revolutionary ebook will teach you proven techniques for maximizing the number of deficiencies you find in your partner.
 The ebook does **not** cover:

 * Communicating issues to your partner in a gentle and empathetic way.
 * Helping your partner address their weaknesses.

 Based on my reading of code review literature, those parts of a relationship are *obvious* and **not** worth discussing.

 Does this sound like a good ebook to you?
-I'm assuming you just yelped "Nonononono!"
+I'm assuming you just yipped "Nonononono!"

-Then why is this the way we talk about code reviews?
+So why is that the way we talk about code reviews?

 # Bug obsession